And this is our story.

 In 2021 The Alexander Company of Madison, Wisconsin – specializing in the preservation and adaptive reuse of historic landmarks, began rehabilitating Paragon Mill with the goal of returning this historic icon to the community it was built to serve.

-Today, Paragon Mill is receiving its final touches in preparation to reopen its doors in Fall 2022, providing housing to serve a variety of income levels.
+Today, Paragon Mill has been returned to the community it was built to serve, providing housing catering to a variety of income levels.
 Applications are now being accepted.